stupakov/data-zoom/README.md

 - [DONE] - hierarchical data sample (full and summary)
 - [DONE] - make js widget that displays zoom level and width of visual viewport
 - [DONE] - use css transform to zoom in on an element, and switch over to the full version of that element at a scale threshold.  full version's dimensions should be the scale threshold times the dimensions of the summary version
-- fix the translation to get positioning right
+- [DONE] fix the translation to get positioning right
+- [DONE] get rid of zoomooz.js (figure out how it is translating the zoomed element and its chilren)
 - clean up application.js, share element definition between js files
-- get rid of zoomooz.js (figure out how it is translating the zoomed element and its chilren)
 - render after end of animation instead of timeout
 - add hooks to touch events to grab zoom and transform it into body scaling events
 - try 2 side by side zoomable elements
+- add SASS (maybe rails + asset pipeline?)
+- allow (fix) zooming in twice?
 - try nested zoomable elements
 - make good hierarchical sample data we can use (http://orteil.dashnet.org/nested)
 - detect if an element takes up the entire viewport